Product Demos Don’t Have To Be Boring (Here’s What Works Better)

 Instead of showing prospects everything your product does, focus on the 3–5 things they actually care about.
 Then show them one feature at a time, spending just 90 seconds on each.

-Step 1: Start with Discovery Spend 80-90% of your time understanding their pain points before you show them anything.
-This isn’t just small talk – it’s the foundation of everything that follows.
+Spend 80–90% of your time understanding their pain points before you show them anything.
+This isn’t just small talk — it’s the foundation of everything that follows.

-Step 2: Identify Their Key Challenges Based on your conversation, pinpoint 3-4 specific problems they’ve mentioned.
-Write these down if you need to.
+Based on your conversation, pinpoint 3–4 specific problems they’ve mentioned.
+Write these down.
+These become your demo agenda — set by them, not by you.

-Step 3: Preview Your Approach Tell them exactly what you’re going to show: “Based on what you’ve shared, there are three specific features that would help you.
+Tell them exactly what you’re going to show: “Based on what you’ve shared, there are three specific features that would help you.
 Let me show each one briefly.”
+This sets expectations and creates buy-in before you share your screen.

-Step 4: Demo Each Feature Strategically For each feature:
+Step 4: Demo Each Feature Strategically

-• Share your screen for just 90 seconds
+- Share your screen for just 90 seconds

-• Show ONLY how it solves their specific problem
+- Show only how it solves their specific problem

-• End the screen share
+- End the screen share

-• Ask for their thoughts: “What did you think about that?
+- Ask for their thoughts: “What did you think about that?
 Would that solve your problem?”

-• Get permission before moving to the next feature
+- Get permission before moving to the next feature

 Why This Approach Actually Works